Jwan622/interview_prep/square/final_rd_part_1.md

 data catalog from Amazon Athena/Glue/EMR.
 Redshift schema external tables can also be viewed in Amazon Athena/Glue/EMR and vice-versa

+## Kafka

+Kafka allows scaling by use of partitions.
+Having multiple partitions for a topic, allows consumption of messages by multiple consumers, one per partition, thus parallelising the reads by multiple consumers and getting better throughout (scale).
+Kafka ensures that only one consumer from each consumer group can consume from a partition.

 ### Schema on read vs schema on write
 Schema-on-Write is associated with Relational Database Schema Databases have employed a Schema-on-Write paradigm for decades, that is, the schema/table structure is first defined up front and then the data is written to the said schema as a part of the write process.
 Once the data has been written to the schema it is then available for reading, as such it’s named Schema-on-Write.